Easy Chicken Tikka Masala

 Total Time 30 minutes

-Chicken Tikka Masala is a delicious creamy tomato sauce based Indian recipe made with white meat chicken and plenty of bold spices including garlic, ginger, cumin and coriander.
+Chicken Tikka Masala is a delicious, creamy tomato-based Indian recipe made with white meat chicken and a bold spice blend everyone will love!

-Indian Food hasn’t had it’s due on this blog to date which is a shame because it is one of our FAVORITE variety of foods we love to cook together in the kitchen.
-This Chicken Tikka Masala is the beginning of a new series of Indian recipes I’ll be posting on the blog and is the product of a few weekends spent learning from a family friend’s Indian grandmother about all the flavors, feelings, tips and tricks that go into delicious Indian recipes.
+Indian Food hasn’t had its due on this blog to date, which is a shame because it is one of our FAVORITE varieties of food we love to cook together in the kitchen.
+This Chicken Tikka Masala is the beginning of a new series of Indian recipes I’ll be posting on the blog.
+It’s the product of a few weekends learning from a family friend’s Indian grandmother about all the flavors, feelings, tips, and tricks that go into delicious Indian recipes.

-Chicken Tikka Masala is a delicious creamy tomato sauce based Indian recipe made with white meat chicken and plenty of bold spices including garlic, ginger, cumin and coriander.
+Chicken Tikka Masala is a delicious, creamy tomato-based Indian recipe made with white meat chicken and a bold spice blend everyone will love!

 Yield 6 Servings